The Trolley Leaves Calais - Lined up at the carbarn, are three

 Soon the car tracks extended not only for a mile or so down Main Street in Calais to the Lower Wharf at Steamboat Street but also over the upper bridge across the St. Croix at Milltown and down the New Brunswick side of the river to St. Stephen, and on to what was then known as the Shore Line (New Brunswick Southern) railway station in that town.

-This extension gave the road its first actual international significance, with men from both sides of the border being employed on the cars which shuttled across the St. Croix between the United States and Canada with matter-of-fact regularity.
+This extension gave the road its first actual international significance, with men from both sides of the border being employed on the cars that shuttled across the St. Croix between the United States and Canada with matter-of-fact regularity.

 The old covered highway bridge at Ferry Point, which connected the central portion of Calais with St. Stephen, had once successfully held up Jumbo, the famous circus elephant, but was not considered to be sturdy enough to support the electric cars.
 However, this was the logical point for a new and more direct connecting link between the two principal towns on the system.
 With the completion of a new (and presently-used) steel bridge at this location in January 1895, tracks were laid across it to give Calais St. Ry and its leased line a total of a little more than 7 miles of track, forming a loop and two stub ends which taken altogether could give a passenger quite a ride for his 5 cents-4 miles in the United States and 3 in Canada.